 The slip sinker rig is popular for several reasons:

-- It allows catfish to pull line without meeting significant resistance from the sinker.
+- It allows catfish to pull the line without meeting significant resistance from the sinker.

 - It allows functional use of the bait clicker (line alarm) allowing fish to “run” with the catfish bait